glennvorhes/custom-ol/README.md

 **Custom Build of OpenLayers**

-Modified openlayers.d.ts file for ready use as typescript import
+Modified openlayers-npm.d.ts file for ready use as typescript import

 use defined as:
 import {ol} from 'custom-ol'